Christianity and animal rights: Biblical context

 Jesus Christ in the New Testament exists not just as the core theological figure in Christian thought but also as a moral icon to look to as an inspiration in terms of Christian ethics.
 Looking at the canonical gospels, Jesus ate the Passover meal which included meat (e.g. Matthew 26:17-20).
 He did not identify being a vegetarian and did not act like one.
 Biblical passages associate Jesus and his followers with fishing, which could be an implied support for meat-eating (at least of that type) specifically.
 Jesus rode on a donkey (Mark 11:7, Matthew 21:4-7, John 12:14,15).
 In the larger context of animal rights, though, the association of Jesus as a 'good shepherd' character, one taking things so far that "the good shepherd lays down his life for the sheep", establishes a moral theme of those that are stronger and more powerful being willing to sacrifice for the weaker and less powerful, all out of love.
 This can be taken as inspiration for animal welfare advocacy by modern Christians.

 The first apostolic council told Christians to refrain from eating meat that had been strangled, but did not hinder the eating of other meat (Acts 15:29).
 Paul wrote to the Romans, in the context of freedom to make choices, "Whoever eats meat does so to the Lord, for they give thanks to God" (Romans 14:6), with no condemnation of this activity.
 Writing to the Christians in Corinth, he told them "Eat anything sold in the meat market" (1 Corinthians 10:25).
 Far from discouraging the eating of meat (except for matters of harmony and testimony), Paul wrote of vegetarians as those with weak faith, "One person's faith allows them to eat anything, but another, whose faith is weak, eats only vegetables" (Romans 14:2).
+In the Didache, early church fathers declared two days of the week as days to refrain from eating meat, leaving five days for the faithful to eat meat.

+Early copies of Christian scriptures, such as Codex Sinaiticus and Codex Vaticanus were written on vellum parchment, carefully prepared animal skins.
+Later Christian books were also written on animals skins, such as the Lindisfarne Gospels, Codex Washingtonianus, Codex Sangallensis 48, Codex Alexandrinus.